maranomynet/es-in-css/README.md

 // `color: var(--linkColor__hover);`
 ```

-`VariablePrinter` objects have a `cssName` property with the bare (unwrapped)
+`VariablePrinter` objects also have a `cssName` property with the raw
-name of the variable, like so:
+(unwrapped) name of the variable, like so:

 ```js
 vars.linkColor.cssName;